 We went into swim lessons hoping to learn basic skills, have fun, and gain a sense of confidence in learning in a new skill.
 We accomplished much more than I had anticipated!
 I was a bit nervous even walking into our first lesson because my boys tend to be a handful.
 Everyone on staff at the Warson Woods location was wonderful!

 My oldest kiddo was thrilled to practice swimming, while my youngest was hesitant about the water.
 Their instructor did a wonderful job meeting each kiddo where they were at in their skills.
-As a parent, it was comforting that Goldfish Swim School also has two instructors sitting inside the pool room, monitoring all of the kiddos.
+As a parent, I was glad to see that Goldfish Swim School also had Deck Supervisors and lifeguards on the pool deck in addition to all of the instructors to ensure lesson quality and safety of all the kiddos in the pool.
 They do that not only to see the increase in skill level but also to keep everyone safe.
 One of my kiddos had such a tough time staying at the wall when it wasn’t his turn, and the staff handled each occasion swiftly to ensure he was safe and could participate when his listening ears turned back on.

 I’m pretty sure the look on my 7-year-old’s face when he got his first ribbon says it all.
 He was beaming, he was so proud of himself.
-Our lessons were put on pause due to the pandemic, and both of my kids can’t wait to return.
+My kids loved their swim lessons and we can’t wait to return.
 Until then, they both have the basic skills to swim safely in our pool and feel good about themselves for learning something new and challenging themselves!